Twitter's Dorsey leads $29 bln buyout of lending pioneer Afterpay - Up News Info

 “We expect Square will invest heavily to integrate Afterpay and accelerate organic revenue growth.”

-Afterpay shares jumped slightly higher than Square’s indicative purchase price in early trading before settling just below it at A$116.51 by mid afternoon, up 20.55% and helping push the broader market up 1.4%.
+The all-stock buyout resulted in a payday of A$2.46 billion ($1.81 billion) each for Afterpay’s founders, Anthony Eisen and Nick Molnar.
+China’s Tencent Holdings Ltd, which paid A$300 million for 5% of Afterpay in 2020, would pocket A$1.7 billion.

-“We built our business to make the financial system more fair, accessible, and inclusive, and Afterpay has built a trusted brand aligned with those principles,” said Dorsey in the statement.
+Afterpay’s shares jumped slightly higher than Square’s indicative purchase price before closing at A$114.80, up 19%.
+Shares of Square were up 6% in early trading.

-“Together we can better connect our … ecosystems to deliver even more compelling products and services for merchants and consumers, putting the power back in their hands.”
+“We built our business to make the financial system more fair, accessible, and inclusive, and Afterpay has built a trusted brand aligned with those principles,” Dorsey said in a statement.

 The Afterpay founders said the deal marked “an important recognition of the Australian technology sector as homegrown innovation continues to be shared more broadly throughout the world.”